-His previous bond was revoked earlier this month after he allegedly displayed a gun and threatened to kill someone during a December FaceTime call, according to federal prosecutors.
+NEW YORK CITY (WABC) -- The rapper Fetty Wap displayed a gun and threatened to kill someone during a December FaceTime call, according to federal prosecutors on Long Island.

-He was released on a $500,000 bond at the time but was re-arrested after he allegedly violated the terms the FaceTime call, in which prosecutors say he threatened to kill the person on the other end of the phone.
+Federal prosecutors are now seeking to revoke the bond after Maxwell allegedly violated its terms during the December 11, 2021, FaceTime call in which he threatened to kill the person on the other end of the phone.

 That person was identified in court papers as "John Doe."

-"According to John Doe, the FaceTime call occurred on December 11, 2021," an affidavit sworn by FBI special agent Derek Wonderland said.
-"And in the call, the defendant possessed a gun, threatened to kill him, and called an individual a 'rat,' despite the fact that this was a direct violation of both state law and the conditions of his release."
+"According to John Doe, the FaceTime call occurred on December 11, 2021, and in the call the defendant possessed a gun, threatened to kill him, and called an individual a 'rat,' despite the fact that this was a direct violation of both state law and the conditions of his release," an affidavit sworn by FBI special agent Derek Wonderland said.

 "The defendant then says to John Doe 'Imma kill you and everybody you with,' which he then repeats one more time," the affidavit reads.
 "The defendant then continues to threaten John Doe, saying 'I'm gonna kill you,' a threat which he repeats several more times throughout the video call."

 Conditions of his release iincluded GPS monitoring, random drug testing, and that he surrender his passport and receive approval before traveling.